shivanibhat24/Circuit-Designs/Mobile Jammer/readme.md

 # 📡 Mobile Jammer Circuit

 ## Why This Circuit?
 A mobile jammer disrupts communication by adding noise to the frequency band used by mobile phones.
 This circuit generates noise in the communication band to cause signal interference.
+We aim to target the 455Mhz zfrequency band here, which is primarily used in mobile communication.

 ---